 - LE would need to be able to verify that the vessel has the needed permits to harvest.
-An interactive system would work well so a vessel's allocation can be verified. - The wreckfish permit is there to protect shareholders.
-LE AP members asked how the shareholder feel about possibly removing the permit.
+An interactive system would work well so a vessel's allocation can be verified. - LE AP members asked how the shareholder feel about possibly removing the permit.
 An LE AP member that is a wreckfish shareholder explained that they have shares and use one to three vessels to harvest the fish.
 These vessels are owned by separate companies who are "agents" of the organization.
-The shareholders are concerned about how would removing the wreckfish permit and agent language affect their ability to work with other vessels (i.e., how a vessel account would gain access to a share account)? - o It was clarified that if fishermen wanted to use other permitted vessels to harvest wreckfish that could be done different ways: the most restrictive way would be to require the vessel have wreckfish shares.
-Alternatively, eligibility requirements could be worked into the system to allow a vessel account into ITQ system.
+The shareholders are concerned about how removing the wreckfish permit and agent language would affect their ability to work with other vessels (i.e., how a vessel account would gain access to a share account)?

+- It was clarified that if fishermen wanted to use other permitted vessels to harvest wreckfish that could be done different ways: the most restrictive way would be to require the vessel's permit holder owner to have wreckfish shares.
+Alternatively, eligibility requirements could be worked into the system to allow any SG1 permit holder to obtain a shareholder account with associated vessel account in the ITQ system.
+Transfers of allocation would allow this vessel to than harvest Wreckfish.
 The Council would need to discuss these eligibility requirements.
-Additionally, landings are tied to the vessel not the shareholder so it will be important to determine how landings would then be attributed to shares. - O The shareholder on the LE AP doesn't see any issues at the moment with removing the wreckfish permit but noted that it will be important to discuss this issue with other shareholders.
+Additionally, landings are tied to the vessel not the shareholder so it will be important to determine how landings would then be attributed to shares. - The shareholder on the LE AP doesn't see any issues at the moment with removing the wreckfish permit but noted that it will be important to discuss this issue with other shareholders.